glnster/dotfiles/README.md

 Config files for zsh + Prezto, a git-info prompt, bash, git, vim, and iTerm.

 ## Install
-Install zsh+Prezto if you like, clone this repo and run setup.sh (which also calls setupgit.sh).
+Install zsh+Prezto, clone this repo and run setup.sh (which also calls setupgit.sh).

 ***Please review setup.sh to see what it does.
 It may overwrite your current configs.***